rafelychandra/rafelychandra/README.md

 ---

 ## 📌 Featured Projects
-- 🔧 [My Wedding Invitation](https://rafelychandra.wixsite.com/my-site-4) — This is my wedding invitation using WIX and GO for backend
+- [My Wedding Invitation](https://rafelychandra.wixsite.com/my-site-4) — This is my wedding invitation using WIX and GO for backend

 ---

 ## 🎧 Fun Facts
 - I own a growing collection of **vinyl records**
 - My favorite band is **The Beatles**, **The Beach Boys**, **Pink Floyd**, **The Doors**, music from 40's - 70's.
 (OLD SOUL HAHAHA)
-- I enjoy mixing tech with creativity
+- I enjoy listening to old music while coding creatively

 ---